-Depending on where you live or how far you are willing to travel to image the darkest night sky possible, you may or may not want to consider buying a filter to combat light pollution.
+Depending on where you live or how far you are willing to travel to find the darkest night sky possible, you may or may not consider buying a filter to combat light pollution.

-CLS filters are great for people who do not have the luxury of being surrounded by a desert or are not into driving out of town to find dark skies.
-These filters will change the quality of your image to a point where you will not be able to live without them!
-We never use light pollution filters as we prefer to escape the city lights and image far from home.
+CLS filters (city light suppression filters) are great for people who do not have the luxury of driving out of town to find dark skies.
+If imaging in broadband, you can use a filter like the Optolong L-Pro.
+We never use broadband light pollution filters because we prefer to escape the city lights and image for the best quality possible.

-If you feel you are past the beginner astrophotographer phase and would like to capture really faint deep space gas, consider buying a narrowband filter.
+If you feel you are past the beginner DSLR astrophotography phase and would like to capture very faint deep space gas, consider buying a narrowband filter.